animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 That "vibe" then commanded me in different ways.
 Rather than a social energy (or, I should write, "self respecting energy," since I wasn't too social in the House on May St. either, and was also working really hard, but in a wealthier surroundings, with park and nearby nature and magical-cat-visitor and antiqueness in the aesthetic, to boot), the creativity of the energy went towards work, and the rest of it gradually became something else.
 I don’t want to describe it as anxiety.
 The anxiety appeared later, on that Christmas, 2018 day when I thought my mom was going to die, but until then it was beautiful, scary, but beautiful.

 The I Ching had called those disruptions, the guidances that were navigating me, "Grace."
 And in Taoist philosophy, "Grace" isn’t necessarily good.
-Those winds, as they push us, are, to put it in Richard Wilhelm’s words, "beauty in form," and in the I Ching’s taxonomy, such a state to a person’s psyche and cosmology "has success in small matters […] but he dare not decide controversial issues in this way."
+Those winds, as they push us, are, to put it in Richard Wilhelm’s words, "beauty in form," and in the I Ching’s taxonomy, such a state to a person’s psyche and cosmology "has success in small matters […] but he dare not decide controversial issues in this way."<sup>$^\text{\color{green}1.}$</sup>

 Perhaps this is what I was supposed to learn from the betrayal in my mind’s newly activated much-deeper-more-acute-intense intuitions.
 However, I suspect maybe something else as the mechanism, something in the collective consciousness, something that brought "Grace," as my work actualized into a paper and my body came to look ever more like Gollum’s — from extreme intelligence to extreme stupidity.

 > [!NOTE]
 > The brook-jumping "baptism" could be interpreted as spiritual birth/rebirth, the throat sensations and tongue swallowing perhaps as Kundalini "rising," characterized in Hinduism as "spiritual awakening."
 Others describe similar phenomena independently, in particular in Hindu tradition, where [psychosis-type symptoms are indeed a well known epiphenomenon of Kundalini awakening.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9460011/) The "yogic grace guidances," I'd interpreted, since the House on May St., as Tao.

+$^\text{\small\color{green}1.:}$ <sup>The I Ching gave this answer exactly the morning of the day before the Christmas Eve one I left my apartment.</sup>

 #### Discharge from RGH